oasis-open/cti-stix-elevator/README.md

 ### As A Library

-You can also use this library to integrate STIX validation into your own tools.
+You can also use this library to integrate STIX elevation into your own tools.
 You can elevate a STIX 1.x file:

 ```
   from elevator import elevate_file